 Chinese Investments and BRI Initiative

 Over the last two decades, China has established a significant economic presence in most African countries.
-Its lucrative economic investment package, flexible political approach, and focused big-ticket development projects under the Belt and Road Initiative (BRI) provide an ostensibly massive opportunity to African countries.
+Its lucrative economic investment package, flexible political approach, and focused big-ticket development projects under the Belt and Road Initiative (BRI) provide a massive opportunity to African countries.

-China is Africa's biggest and strongest ally and in recent years has pumped millions of dollars into the continent.
-Chinese investment has increased globally, and Africa is the third-largest destination for Chinese investment behind Asia and Europe.
-However, investment toward sub-Saharan Africa slightly declined in 2017, following the slight drop in aggregate Chinese investment.
+China is Africa's biggest and strongest ally.
+In recent years, it invested millions of dollars into the continent.
+Chinese investment has increased globally, and Africa is the third-largest destination for China's investment, behind Asia and Europe.
+However, investment toward Sub-Saharan Africa slightly declined in 2017, following the slight drop in aggregate Chinese investment.

-In recent years, Nigeria has received relatively large funds from China for railways.
-China is backing two major standard-gauge rail projects: One is a line from Lagos to Kano, the other is a coastal railway from Lagos to Calabar.
+In recent years, Nigeria received relatively large funds from China for railways.
+China is backing two major standard-gauge rail projects, a line from Lagos to Kano and a coastal railway from Lagos to Calabar.

-The country is also involved in building railways in Kenya, Ethiopia, and Zambia, among others.
-For instance, the Chinese Export-Import Bank provided 85 percent of the funding for the USD 475 million Addis Ababa Light Rail, which serves 4 million of the city's residents.
-The investments in energy though mainly made up of oil and gas investments also comprised investment in clean energy such as hydropower.
+The country is also building railways in Kenya, Ethiopia, and Zambia.
+For instance, the Chinese Export-Import Bank provided 85% of the funding for the USD 475-million Addis Ababa Light Rail, which serves the city's 4 million residents.
+The investments in energy, though mainly made up of oil and gas investments, comprised investments in clean energy such as hydropower.